Brayconn/AllSeeingEye/Manual.md

 - `File`
   - `Save` - Saves the currently loaded tile and entity data, or the attribute data for that editor.
 - `Edit`
+  - `Undo` - Undo the last action.
+  - `Redo` - Redo the last action.
-  - `Delete All Entities` - Deletes all entities (this is a one way process after you save).
+  - `Select All Entities` - Selects all entities.
 - `View`
   - `Tile Types` - The tile type for each tile on the map is displayed.
+  - `Grid` - A grid to help you differentiate between tiles.
   - `Entity Sprites` - Entity sprites/icons appear where entities are placed.
   - `Entity Boxes` - Boxes appear where entities are placed.
   - `Screen Preview` - Draws a box as big as the in-game screen size.
 Useful for lining up enemies in just the right spot.
 Use the extra scrollbars in the Stage Editor to move it around.